GouthamVinod/hello-world/README.md

 # hello-world
-This repository is the first repository to be created by Goutham Vinod.
+This is the first repository created by Goutham Vinod.